10 Best HVAC Companies in Dayton, MN

 • Change filters regularly.
 Changing your air filters or washing them every 30–90 days allows smooth air circulation through your system.
 Also try to keep debris from accumulating on the outdoor sections of your HVAC.

 • Keep your system clean.
-Regularly cleaning ductwork, indoor evaporator coil, condenser fan blades, and grills helps keep your HVAC system running efficiently and lowers your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.
+Regularly cleaning ductwork, indoor evaporator coil, condenser fan blades, and grills helps your HVAC system run efficiently and lowers your risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your heating and cooling system when it starts to look dirty.

 ServiceCost